ChadaBendriss/csi3140_labs/Readme.md

 ## Overview

-The CSI3X40 Labs repositorys contains all lab assignments
+The CSI3X40 Labs repository contains all lab assignments.